 The result most shocking in general, to me, has to be Fritz' observation of running cooler.
 We have only begun to think about this, and neither of us are chemists, I plan to ask questions here and there.
 But it's quite a thing to reduce waste heat of an engine.

-One of these months (or years) I'm likely to get Bertha dyno-tested.
+One of these days I'm likely to get Bertha dyno-tested.
 Most current the observations have been clearly subjective.
 But the nearest equipment appears to be about 85 miles away, tests are not inexpensive, and I don't have piles of money!
 On the other hand, some very excellent suggestions have just been made by one friend, including ECU sensor readouts and other creativities, so we will have harder numbers soon.

 Do drop me a line

 if you have questions, are interested, or try it!!!